Breast cancer: Lumpectomy and partial mastectomy

 The surgical procedure

-A lumpectomy is done under local or general anaesthetic and usually takes one to two hours.
+A lumpectomy is done under general anaesthetic and usually takes one to two hours.
 Small metallic clips may be placed inside the breast to mark the area for the radiotherapist to treat.
 Lymph nodes are often examined at the same time as the breast tissue is removed, either by extending the incision to the armpit or by a separate small incision under the arm.
 Often, a blue dye or a small amount of radioactive material will be injected around the nipple area.
 These markers are taken up by the lymph nodes and help to identify which lymph nodes to remove (sentinel lymph node biopsy).
 The tissue that is removed from the breast is sent to the pathology laboratory where tests are done to identify the type of tumour, whether lymph nodes are involved by tumour, and to assess the tumour for hormone sensitivity (oestrogen and progesterone receptors).
 In addition, other specialised tests that determine prognosis and treatment may be performed.
 It may take several days to identify the type of tumour and receive the results of the specialised tests.

 Before surgery, your doctor should provide: